JortvanSchijndel/FusionSolarPlus/readme.md

    </tr>
 </table>

-*X ranges from 1 - 20 depending on how many PV Strings your inverter has connected.
+*X ranges from 1 to 20 depending on how many PV Strings your inverter has connected.

 **These entities only show up if you have a power meter connected.